-There is some validity to this idea.
-The summer months are when people tend to take vacations, so there is less volume trading among individual investors, stockbrokers and institutional managers.
+While historical data shows varied performance during the summer months, it's important to approach this idea with caution.
+Many justify this idea because the summer months are when people tend to take vacations, so there is less volume trading among individual investors, stockbrokers and institutional managers.
 And there is historical data to support lackluster performance in the summer months.
 For example, from 1957 to 2024, the S&P 500 averaged returns of 0.3% in May, 0.1% in June and 1.1% in July - well under the annual average return rate of 10.13%.2 Bear in mind that these are average returns over a 67-year timeframe - and averages, by definition, even out the ups and downs that occur from month to month and year to year.